eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/refactoring.md

 *Resulting code:* [`step080-vanilla`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step080-vanilla)
 ````

-The goal of this chapter is to add some interactivity to our viewer, by enabling the user to turn around the object using the mouse.

-From a WebGPU standpoint, we know everything we need: this is only about **updating the view matrix**.
+The goal of this chapter is to add some interactivity to our viewer.
+From a WebGPU standpoint, we know everything we need.
+For instance enabling the user to turn around the object using the mouse is only about **updating the view matrix**.

 However, it is also the occasion to **organize a bit our code base**, which we have not been discussing much until now.
 It was not the primary topic, and the size of the code was still manageable as mostly a big main function, but this never holds for bigger applications.